Konstantin8105/Matrix-Multiply-Part1/README.md

  time = 1.667474 sec.
 ```

-But we compare with one-code algoritm.
+But we compare with one-core algoritm.